Beverly Brothers: World Wrestling Federation (1991–1993)

-On April 16, 1991, Enos & Bloom received a tryout match for the World Wrestling Federation at a Wrestling Challenge taping in Cedar Rapids, IA.
+On April 16, 1991, Enos & Bloom received a tryout match for the World Wrestling Federation at a Wrestling Challenge taping in Cedar Rapids, Iowa.
 In May 1991, the team were transformed into Beau (Bloom) and Blake (Enos), The Beverly Brothers.
 Now wearing flamboyant purple tights and capes to the ring, their gimmick was that of two spoiled rich brats.
 They were originally managed by Coach (John Tolos), then by The Genius.
 They made their televised debut on the June 22 episode of Superstars by defeating enhancement talents Rob Jones and Tom Zeller.
 After making their WWF pay-per-view debut on a winning team at Survivor Series '91, they were launched into feuds with the Legion of Doom, The Bushwhackers (whom they defeated at the 1992 Royal Rumble) and The Natural Disasters (who they unsuccessfully challenged for the WWF World Tag Team Championship at SummerSlam '92).
 By the later part of 1992, however, they would be used primarily to put over other tag teams; they were on the losing end of an eight-man elimination tag team match at Survivor Series '92 and were defeated by their old rivals The Steiner Brothers at the 1993 Royal Rumble.
 Throughout late 1992 and early 1993, they also found themselves in comedic mixed tag team matches, paired with Little Louie against The Bushwhackers and Tiger Jackson.

 Bloom left the WWF in April 1993 and semi-retired from professional wrestling while Enos, still under the Blake Beverly moniker, remained in the company for a few months, mainly as enhancement talent on their weekly syndicated shows.